BrianJr03/Issa-Chat-App/README.md

 ## Features

 - Chat with ChatGPT
-  - Only an OpenAI API Key is needed to chat with ChatGPT
+  - An OpenAI `API Key` is needed to chat with ChatGPT
   - Add `Conversational Context` to personalize responses from ChatGPT
-    - Example: "You are my sarcastic assistant"
+    - Example: "You are my sarcastic assistant who only speaks Dutch"

 - Chat Taps